openshift/enhancements/enhancements/kubelet/virtualization-higher-workload-density.md

 ## Summary

-Fit more workloads onto a given node - achieve a higher workload density - by overcommitting it's memory resources.
+Fit more workloads onto a given node to achieve a higher workload density by overcommitting its memory resources.
 Due to timeline needs a multi-phased approach is considered.

 ## Motivation

-Today, OpenShift Virtualization is reserving memory (`requests.memory`) according to the needs of the virtual machine and it's infrastructure (the VM related pod).
+Today, OpenShift Virtualization is reserving memory (`requests.memory`) according to the needs of the virtual machine and its infrastructure (the VM related pod).
 However, usually an application within the virtual machine does not utilize _all_ the memory _all_ the time.
 Instead, only _sometimes_ there are memory spikes within the virtual machine.
 And usually this is also true for the infrastucture part (the pod) of a VM:
 Not all the memory is used all the time.
-Because of this assumption, in the following we are not differentiating between the guest of a VM and the infrastructure of a VM, instead we are just speaking colectively of a VM.
+Because of this assumption, in the following we are not differentiating between the guest of a VM and the infrastructure of a VM, instead we are just speaking collectively of a VM.

-Now - Extrapolating this behavior from one to all virtual machines on a given node leads to the observation that _on average_ there is no memory ressure and often a rather low memory utilization - despite the fact that much memory has been reserved.
+Now - Extrapolating this behavior from one to all virtual machines on a given node leads to the observation that _on average_ much of the reserved memory is not utilized.
+Moreover, the memory pages that are utilized can be classified to a frequently used (a.k.a working set) and inactive memory pages.
+In case of memory pressure the inactive memory pages can be swapped out.
-Reserved but underutilized hardware resources - like memory in this case - are a cost factor to cluster owners.
+From the cluster owner perspective, reserved but underutilized hardware resources - like memory in this case - are a cost factor.

 This proposal is about increasing the virtual machine density and thus memory utilization per node, in order to reduce the cost per virtual machine.